TashaShrader/MealSuggestions/README.md

 Css

+<h1> Installs </h1>
-<h1> Run npm run all-install in order to build the dependency tree for client and server simultaneously </h1>
+ Run npm run all-install in order to build the dependency tree for client and server simultaneously

-<h2>npm start will start both client development server and overhead server</h2>
+npm start will start both client development server and overhead server

-<h3> Concurrently must be installed. 'npm install --save concurrently <h3>
+ Concurrently must be installed. 'npm install --save concurrently